Heorhii Birkadze: Business

 Birkadze began his career in the construction business, developing companies and managing projects.
 In 2011, he founded and headed the Stroy Garant Invest group of companies, specializing in the design and construction of engineering networks in Kyiv and the Kyiv Oblast.
 Companies from this group repeatedly secured contracts for sewerage repairs at major sites in Kyiv.

 Birkadze also led BRK Holding Group LLC, which provided construction services.

 Between 2017 and 2021, four companies linked to Birkadze (Nateko Energo Montage, Stroy Garant Group, BRK Thermotechnology, and BRK Hydrosystems) secured contracts totaling UAH 942.65 million.
 These and other contract executions repeatedly drew the attention of law enforcement agencies.
 In particular, in 2020, the National Police of Ukraine investigated suspicions that de facto owners of Nateko were involved in corrupt dealings with the Ministry of Youth and Sports of Ukraine to inflate the actual scope and cost of reconstruction work on a sports hall at the Olympic NSC Koncha-Zaspa.
 The total value of these works exceeded UAH 156 million.

 Political career

 In 2020, Birkadze was appointed head of the Brovary Raion State Administration of Kyiv Oblast, with journalistic investigations alleging his involvement in protecting the sand mining mafia in the Brovary Raion.
 In March 2021, he was dismissed from the position.

 In early 2022, he co-hosted the program Presumption of Guilt on the Dom TV channel.

-Collaboration with the Office of the President and Andriy Yermak

-Birkadze continued working in the construction sector and became an advisor to the Office of the President of Ukraine.
-In this role, he was featured in journalistic investigations, notably concerning the transfer of confidential National Anti-Corruption Bureau of Ukraine information to Great Construction coordinator Yuriy Holyk.

-Birkadze publicly declared his loyalty to the Head of the Office of the President of Ukraine, Andriy Yermak.
-In recorded phone conversations with prankster Vasyl Krutchak, Birkadze stated his readiness to carry out any tasks for Yermak “with top marks”.
-In the same conversation, responding to the introduction of the interlocutor as a lawyer for Yermak's advisor Daria Zarivna, Birkadze expressed his gratitude to the head of the President's Office, which indicates close ties with the President’s Office.